outfox/fennecs/www/docs/Queries/MatchExpressions.md

 ---
-title: Match Expressions
+title: Matching
 layout: doc
 outline: [1, 3]
+order: 1
 ---

-# Match Expressions
+# Matching & Match Expressions

 Perk up your ears!
 This is a complex topic, shaped by two intertwined ideas: